tjko/brickpico/commands.md

 ```

 #### CONFigure:OUTPUTx:DEFault
-Set default PWM duty cycle (%) for given output port.
-This is value set when unit boots up and normally defaults
+Controls whether output is ON or OFF when unit boots up.

-to 0% (off).
+Values: 0 = OFF, 1 = ON

-Default: 0 %
+Default: 0 (OFF)

-Example: Set default PWM duty cycle to 5% for OUTPUT1
+Example: Set Output 5 to be ON when system boots up.
 ```
-CONF:OUTPUT1:DEF 5
+CONF:OUTPUT5:DEF 1
 ```

 #### CONFigure:OUTPUTx:DEFault?
-Query current default PWM duty cycle for a output port.
+Query whether output is set to default to ON or OFF when unit boots up.

 Example:
 ```
 CONF:OUTPUT1:DEF?
-5
+0
 ```

 #### CONFigure:OUTPUTx:MINpwm